tytysam/100-days-of-code/README.md

 **Today's Progress**:
 <br />

 Today was spent refining the mobile-responsiveness of my portfolio site.
-Few things better/worse than a gracious soul reaching out to let you know that your site looks ~not-great on [XYZ Device].
-Shoutout to those gracious souls.

 Check out my <a href="http://www.tylercsamuelson.com" target="_blank">portfolio site</a> and be sure to let me know if your phone's display looks anything less than clean | clear | crisp.